microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

    - Your query results, if you are using the files uploaded as part of this repository or the workshop, you should see similar **Results (6)** to those below.

       ![](images/lastpic.png)

+## Summary

+This scenario allows the use of OpenAI to summarize and analyze customer service call logs for the fictitious company, Contoso.
+The data is ingested into a blob storage account and then processed by an Azure function.
+The Azure Function will return the customer sentiment, the product offering the conversation was about, the topic of the call, as well as a summary of the call.
+These results are written in a separate, designated location in the blob storage.
+From there, Synapse Analytics is utilized to pull in the newly cleansed data to create a table that can be queried to derive further insights.